Jack Nicklaus with Pete Dye

-Designed by Golf Course Architect Pete Dye with Jack Nicklaus serving as a design consultant, the par 71 Harbour Town Golf links first opened for play in time for the 1969 inaugural Heritage Golf Classic, now sponsored by MCI Communications and known as the MCI Heritage Classic.
+Designed by Golf Course Architect Pete Dye with Jack Nicklaus serving as a design consultant, the par-71 Harbour Town Golf links first opened for play in time for the inaugural 1969 Heritage Golf Classic, now sponsored by RBC and known as the RBC Heritage Presented by Boeing.

-Called "nothing short of a work of art," by Sports Illustrated magazine, Harbour Town holds many honors.
-Among those: A ranking in the top three American courses built since 1962, by the American Society of Golf Course Architects and Golf Magazine's inclusion in the top 30 courses in the world.
+Called “nothing short of a work of art” by Sports Illustrated magazine, Harbour Town holds many honors.
+Among those are a ranking in the top three American courses built since 1962 by the American Society of Golf Course Architects, and Golf Magazine’s inclusion in the top 30 courses in the world.

-Measuring 6,912 yards from the Heritage tees with a slope of 136, Harbour Town is not considered long by today's standards.
+Measuring 7,101 yards from the Heritage tees with a slope of 147, Harbour Town is not considered long by today’s standards.
 Players, however, should not be deceived by numbers alone.
-The course has unique character, reminiscent of some of the old Scottish course which require perfectly positioned shots.
-Sculpted from 300 acres of live oaks, pines and magnolias, Harbour Town's towering trees have tormented many golfers over the years.
+The course has unique character, reminiscent of some of the old Scottish courses which require perfectly positioned shots.
+Sculpted from 300 acres of live oaks, pines and magnolias, Harbour Town’s towering trees have tormented many golfers over the years.
 The golfer who hits his drive to the wrong side of the fairway will find himself planning approaches over and around the trees, over and over again.

 Latest Course News

 - Masters champ Jordan Spieth tops field for PGA Tour stop on Jack Nicklaus-Pete Dye collaboration at Harbour Town

 - The Sea Pines Resort unveils new Harbour Town Clubhouse

 - Harbour Town, Jack Nicklaus’ first course design, celebrates its 45th birthday in style with a strong field at the RBC Heritage

 - No. 18 at Harbour Town Golf Links offers terrific theater — by design and accident